When did the Zoo open? What are the continental groupings at the Zoo?

 The final phase of Adventure Africa includes developing a plan to create a new indoor and outdoor home for rhinos, a new indoor area for the hippos, and a new covered pathway.
 The design portion is in process, with intent to: build indoor hippo and rhino “recreation rooms:” repurpose the former elephant and rhino spaces into two large outdoor Rhino habitats; provide a soft substrate; and establish a pathway through the center of the Zoo.

-Construction is anticipated to start mid-2024.
+Construction is anticipated to start in spring 2024.

 (Some available during warm-weather months only)